inmanta/inmanta-core/docs/language.rst

 At the lowest level of abstraction the configuration of an infrastructure often consists of configuration files or attributes that are set to certain values.
 These configuration files and attribute values are a transformation of one or more parameters that are available in the configuration model.
-In Impera there are three mechanism available to perform such transformation: string interpolation, templates and plugins.
+In Inmanta there are three mechanism available to perform such transformation: string interpolation, templates and plugins.
 In the next subsection each of these mechanisms are explained.